jasonliang-dev/pseudorun/README.md

 A message can be displayed to the user when asking for input.

 ```
-Read x "Enter your name"
+Read name "Enter your name"
 Write "Hello " + name + "!"
 ```